Experiential learning resources for the innovative educator

 Minneapolis Bike Tour Project-Based Learning Example

 Check out this tutorial on how to create a tour on Google Maps.
 Your Students can easily access this "how to" on Youtube.
 Click here to be redirected to Youtube.

-Follow Experiential Learning Depot on Pinterest, Instagram, and Facebook for more on experiential education.
-Check out student-directed curriculum in my TpT store, Experiential Learning Depot.
+Follow Experiential Learning Depot on Pinterest, Facebook, Youtube, and Instagram for more on experiential education, and check out my TpT store for experiential learning resources.